 The road down and the rain made the trip an adventure to say the least.
 Colombia had been getting these rain storms every day for months and so the roads easily had mudslides flowing into them.
 Also the car’s vents weren’t working, so the driver used an old dirty rag to clear the constantly fogging up window.
 I don’t know how he could see anything because we sure couldn’t.
 Fortunately, we arrived back at our original hotel without a scratch on us.

-Lesson 8 – Be Ready to Change Plans
+Lesson 8 – Be Ready To Change Plans

 We checked into the same room and decided to stay a few nights.
 We need to reassess our plans and get some much needed sleep.
 Sadly our road trip wasn’t going to happen and we were bummed.
 The unexpected is bound to happen when traveling and having a good attitude and willingness to change gears is always important.

-It may not have turned out to be a successful roadtrip for us, but during our stay in Popayan, we were pleasantly surprised to find some very delicious food.
+It may not have turned out to be a successful road trip for us, but during our stay in Popayan, we were pleasantly surprised to find some very delicious food.
 The city is small but was a cute town to explore.
 It ended up being not too bad of a place to reexamine our travel plans.

 Leave a Reply